 Table of Contents

-This tutorial explains how to configure and run EasyAR Unity examples to quickly get started with AR development.
+This tutorial describes how to configure and run the EasyAR Unity sample to quickly start AR development.

-Ensure that a compatible Unity version (Unity 2021.3 or later) is installed.
-It is recommended to use the latest version of Unity 2022.3 or Unity 6.3.
+Ensure you have installed a compatible Unity version (Unity 2021.3 or later), it is recommended to use the latest version of Unity 2022.3 or Unity 6.3.

 Create an empty Unity project using the 3D (Built-in Render Pipeline) template: